 Change of Most Responsible Physiotherapist

-If the Most Responsible Physiotherapist ceases to provide services at the practice setting, then both the owner and Most Responsible Physiotherapist are responsible for notifying the College immediately.
+If the Most Responsible Physiotherapist ceases to provide services at the practice setting or resigns from the role of Most Responsible Physiotherapist, then both the Designated Owner and Most Responsible Physiotherapist are responsible for notifying the College immediately.

-The owner is responsible for identifying a new MRPT for the practice setting and submitting a Change of Most Responsible Physiotherapist application to the College of Physiotherapists of Alberta within 30 days.
+The Designated Owner is responsible for appointing a new Most Responsible Physiotherapist for the practice setting and submitting a Change of Most Responsible Physiotherapist application to the College of Physiotherapists of Alberta within 30 days.

-Registration staff review emails and documents in the order in which they are received.
-We try to deal with applications and documents within six business days.
+Staff review applications in the order in which they are received.
+We try to deal with applications within six business days.
 However, processing does take longer when there is a high volume.

 If the ownership of the practice setting does not fall within one of the above three categories, a conversation with the College is required to determine if the provision of service approval requirements apply.
 Contact the College’s Practice Advisor at practice@cpta.ab.ca.